SUP PUMP

 • Hand pumps are the most straightforward and affordable type of SUP pump.
 They’re small and portable, making them ideal for taking you on the go.
 However, they can be pretty slow and labor-intensive, so they’re not ideal for larger boards.

-• Electric pumps: Electric pumps are by far the quickest way to inflate your SUP board.
-They plug into an outlet and do all the work for you, so you can sit back and relax while your board fills up.
+• Electric pumps are the quickest way to inflate your SUP board.
+They plug into an outlet and do all the work for you so you can sit back and relax while your board fills up.
 However, they’re also the most expensive option on this list.

 • Compressor pumps: Compressor pumps are similar to electric pumps, but they’re designed to be used with an air compressor.
 This makes them more powerful and faster than electric pumps and significantly more expensive.